mconlon17/simple-vivo-book/Data-Management.md

 ## Authoritative Sources of Data

-For every value in VIVO we should be trying to answer the question "who is the best source of this data?"
+For every value in VIVO we should be trying to answer the question "where is the best source of this data?"
 For different examples, the answers are likely to be different.
 See the table below for possible answers.
 The answers for your organization may be different.

 Example | Best source
 ------|------